 Writing Excuses Podcast*

 Over 700 episodes covering a variety of writing topics, hosted by published authors with many guest authors.
-You can listen on the website, or on your mobile device through Apple Podcasts (iphone) or on android a podcast app like Podcast Republic (one of the best, in my opinion, as it has all the old episodes of this podcast).
-If you’ve listened to the other two books above, this is a good resource, but the information is less efficiently communicated due to the podcast format.
+You can listen for free on the website, or on your mobile device through Apple Podcasts (iphone) or on android a podcast app like Podcast Republic (one of the best, in my opinion, as it has all the old episodes of this podcast).
+If you’ve listened to the other two books above, or if you’re on a budget, this is a great resource, but the information is less efficiently communicated due to the podcast format (although it is more entertaining).

 Books on Writing